taunoe/Cistercian_keyboard/README.md

 ### Anomaly 2

 There is also a second anomaly.
 In keyboard mode, some keys give a different result than they should.
-When I Serial print them they all look good and hex codes are correct.
+When I Serial print them they all look good and the hex codes are correct.
 But in keyboard mode, I see different key presses.

 |Key|hex |On screen|hex|
 |---|----|---|----|